nicomazz/benza/README.md

 **BEFORE EVERY MODIFICATION** always do `git pull`, to get the latest version of all.

-# How to execute a service locally
+# How to execute services locally
-Fist of all, install python3. (https://www.python.org/downloads/)[]

-`cd service_name` (eg. `cd notification_service`)

-only the first time you have to install dependencies: `sudo pip install -r requirements.txt`

-then, to start the server `python app.py`

-# Docker

-Don't read this if you don't know what docker is.

-## Server specific initializations

-init swarm: `sudo docker swarm init --advertise-addr $(hostname -i)` (optional) to add nodes follow the isstructions produced by the previous command. something like `docker swarm join --token a_token 1.1.1.1:2377`

-## Code modification
+(of course, you need to install docker)

 `docker-compose up` on the root directory et woilà.
 Every time you save your code, everything reloads automatically

+to run only some services: `docker-compose up service_name_1 service_name_2`.
+You can find service_names in docker-compose.yml.

+## rebuild
+`docker-compose build --no-cache service_name`

+## multiple machine deploy
+> this part is useless now

+init swarm: `sudo docker swarm init --advertise-addr $(hostname -i)` (optional) to add nodes follow the isstructions produced by the previous command. something like `docker swarm join --token a_token 1.1.1.1:2377`